The Perfect Weekend Getaway From St. Louis – Alton, Elsah, and Grafton, Illinois

 At the Green Tree Inn, owners Gary and Connie go above and beyond for all of their guests treating them as if they were family.
 We loved our stay in the pet-friendly room which had a comfortable bed, ample storage space, and our favorite part, the cozy screened-in porch, which our dog, Bentley enjoyed sunbathing during the day and we enjoyed listening to nature in the cool evening.

 All basic toiletries are provided for each guest as well as a set of bicycles to use on one of the many nearby paths or the Great River Road.
-If you need any other last minute items, the Elsah General Store is within walking distance or you can drive to Grafton, Illinois (5 minutes by car) or Alton, Illinois (20 minutes by car) which makes the Green Tree Inn of Elsah in an ideal location for your stay in the Great River Valley.
+If you need any other last-minute items, the Elsah General Store is within walking distance or you can drive to Grafton, Illinois (5 minutes by car) or Alton, Illinois (20 minutes by car) which makes the Green Tree Inn of Elsah in an ideal location for your romantic getaways in Illinois this weekend!

-During our stay, Gary graciously gave us an outstanding tour of Elsah highlighting the history of the town and took us to the nearby college, Principia and TreeHouse Wildlife Center, an animal rehabilitation center.
-All of the added touches make the Green Tree Inn the perfect place for a romantic getaway, cozy family stay, or a trip for close friends.
+During our stay, Gary graciously gave us an outstanding tour of Elsah highlighting the history of the town, and took us to the nearby college, Principia, and TreeHouse Wildlife Center, an animal rehabilitation center.
+All of the added touches make the Green Tree Inn the perfect place for a romantic getaway, a cozy family stay, or a trip for close friends.

 Our Pet-Friendly Room at the Green Tree Inn